50 Running Terms: Terminology All Runners Should Know

 #4: Cadence

-Cadence refers to how many steps you are taking per minute as you run, measured in steps per minute.
+Cadence refers to the number of steps you take per minute as you run

-An ideal running cadence is typically said to be around 170-180 steps per minute.
+An ideal running cadence is typically around 170-180 steps per minute, but this is often up for debate in the running world.

 Running cadence is also referred to as turnover or step rate.